 Explore VALIC’s materials for 403(b) plan guidance in our resource center.

 Putting your hard-earned money into trusted hands is a critical decision.
-Leading retirement plan provider Variable Annuity Life Insurance Company (VALIC), celebrating its 60th year, is the choice of many, boasting more than two million individual participants, of which hundreds of thousands are public school employees.
+Leading retirement plan provider Variable Annuity Life Insurance Company (VALIC) is the choice of many, including hundreds of thousands of public school employees.

-He explains that VALIC was the first company to sell 403(b) plans to public school districts, beginning in 1964 with Dade County, Florida, which is still a client today.
-The company has been persistent in staying up to date on government changes to these plans and equally diligent in keeping their customers informed of those changes.
+VALIC representatives excel at educating clients on the big picture as well as the details.
+Chris notes that VALIC was the first company to offer 403(b) plans to public school districts, beginning in 1964 with Dade County, Florida, which is still a client today.
+The company has been persistent in staying up-to-date on government changes to these plans and equally diligent in keeping their customers informed of those changes.